 Giuseppe Maruccio (1978) graduated in Physics (magna cum laude; best student in Physics at Lecce University from its institution in 1967) in 2000 and got his PhD in 2004.
 In 2005, he worked in Wiesendanger group (Hamburg) on wavefunction mapping by spatially resolved dI/dV images.
-Back in Lecce in 2006, he is presently Associate Professor at the Dept. of Mathematics and Physics and responsible for the spintronics and lab on a chip group and the laboratories RF<-spintronics, lab-on-chip&biosensors, FMR/MOKE spectroscopies ed Imaging-STED in the joint infrastructure UniSalento/CNR-Nanotec.
+Back in Lecce in 2006, he is presently Associate Professor at the Dept. of Mathematics and Physics, head of the Omnics Research Group and responsible for the laboratories Cryo-spintronics, RF-Spintronics, lab-on-chip&sensing, FMR/MOKE/transport, STED-Imaging and Electronic Workshop in the joint infrastructure UniSalento/CNR-Nanotec.

-At only 28 years, he was coordinator of the EU project SpiDME on molecular spintronics and then he was successfully granted in other open competitions (UE, FIRB, PRIN and MAE projects), attracting also funds from external sources such as private companies (Ekuberg Pharma s.r.l., Sensichips).
-He was involved in other EU projects in FP7 and H2020 (MolArNet as WP leader and the H2020-ICT project Madia as WP leader and scientific responsible for the Lecce node) and coordinated the presentation of many EU proposals for cooperation and training actions (about 30, in many cases evaluated as eligible for funding).
-Moreover he participated in writing large scale projects at the Institute level which allowed to buy advanced instrumentation.
+At only 28 years, he was coordinator of the EU project SpiDME on molecular spintronics and then he was successfully granted in other open competitions (UE, FIRB, PRIN and MAE projects), attracting also funds from external sources such as private companies (IBM, Ekuberg Pharma s.r.l., Sensichips).
+He was involved in other EU projects in FP7 and H2020 (ERN-Apulia as coordinator, MolArNet as WP leader and the H2020-ICT project Madia as WP leader and scientific responsible for the Lecce node) and coordinated the presentation of many EU proposals for cooperation and training actions (about 30, in many cases evaluated as eligible for funding).
+Moreover, he participated in writing large scale projects at the Institute level which allowed to buy advanced instrumentation.